Chapter 8. SQL-Invoked Routines

 END

 In the example below, a session variable, the_new_id is declared.
 After the call to new_customer, the value for the identity is stored in the_new_id variable.
-This is returned via the next CALL statement.
+This is returned via the next VALUES statement.
 Alternatively, the_new_id can be used as an argument to another CALL statement.
+Session variables are useful during development and for SQL scripting tools.

 DECLARE the_new_id INT DEFAULT NULL;